zhen0/JGWebsite/MyReadMe.md

 I encourage you to keep a running document of discussion points that we can both access and update.
 This helps us track our conversations and follow up on action items.

 I believe all meetings should have a clear goal and outcome.
 Every meeting I organize will have an agenda and purpose, and I expect the same from you when you schedule meetings.
 I will experiment with the cadence and format of team meetings to find what works best for our needs and welcome your feedback on what's effective.

-As our primary focus should be product teams, I'll create regular touchpoints where we can share updates, take questions, and ensure we all have the same shared context.
-I'm always open to suggestions on how to make our collaboration more efficient and productive.